yamanedk/yamanedk.github.io/about.md

 * I love to dance [Tahitian/Hula/Polynesian](https://www.youtube.com/channel/UCoBI6vU1CM_eXktlgXu-r1w/videos?disable_polymer=1)
 * Professionally, I have a career in IT/Security
 * You can find me in the outdoors hiking, camping, or fishing with my dad.
-* I am half Japanese and half Mexican; yes, I know I don't look Hispanic and filling applications out gets tricky when they ask for your ethnicity and don't give you an option to identify as multiracial.
+* I am half Japanese and half Mexican; yes, I know I don't look Hispanic and filling applications out get tricky when they ask for your ethnicity and don't give you an option to identify as multiracial.
 * Recently began an obession with collecting plants - yes, I am a Millenial.
 * I listen to Indie Pop/Rock music on the daily, trying to find the latest hits like the hipster I am.
 Check out my top songs of 2019 below
 <iframe src="https://open.spotify.com/embed/playlist/37i9dQZF1Etj0EVW7xNQMf" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>